jjburton/cgmTools/mayaTools/cgm/docs/_build/html/_sources/toolbox.rst.txt

 Top Menu
 ===============
+The new top menu was initially released in February 2017.
+It shares tool libraries with the marking menu so most items available in one are in the other.
+Menu sections may be torn off for easy access.

+Until we get embeded video sorted.
+Please use this link: https://player.vimeo.com/video/206286478

 Should be pretty self explanatory from the sections above.
 Most of the functions in the tool window are accessible here as well.

 Snap